autumn-info-442a/Homework1/Homework2.md

 In the United States, 60% of parents use YouTube as a tool for babysitting their children aged 7-13 on at least a biweekly basis [(Kessel, Smith, Toor)](https://www.pewresearch.org/internet/2018/11/07/many-turn-to-youtube-for-childrens-content-news-how-to-lessons/).
 This exposure is often unregulated, which poses risks of “binging” on content for extended periods of time.
 Research suggests that habitual consumption of YouTube content may lead to addiction and other psychological issues [(Campbell, Twenge](https://www.sciencedirect.com/science/article/pii/S2211335518301827), [Domoff)](https://news.umich.edu/kids-and-screen-time-signs-your-child-might-be-addicted/).
 YouTube Kids is an existing solution to some of these risks by removing comments and restricting videos shown.
 This approach to YouTube addiction is not effective because YouTube has a financial stake in designing its algorithm to promote high watch times to earn more revenue from ads.
 Parents have the option to remove all ads by purchasing YouTube Premium, which still fails to directly address the issues of YouTube addiction and self-regulation of watch time.
 In light of these risks associated with YouTube, what balance of parent intervention and platform moderation best promotes child safety and self regulation?

 ## Solution
-We are building a Chrome extension where children watching Youtube Kids play educational mini-games in between videos.
-Games will be written math problems (addition, subtraction, multiplication, division) where the user will select an answer by clicking on it.
-Parents/guardians can control the frequency of mini-game occurrances (as a pop-up displayed directly after a video ends) by specifying controls in the iCare settings.
-If a user selects the correct answer to a question, the pop-up will display a congratulations message with a text button to close and return to Youtube Kids.
-Otherwise the pop-up will display a try-again message with a text button to attempt the same mini-game until they answer correctly.
+We are building a Chrome extension where children watching Youtube Kids receive positive messages in between videos.
+Messages will be selected from pre-made categories and user-entered custom messages (max 50 characters).
+Parents/guardians can control the frequency of message occurrances (as a pop-up displayed directly after a video ends) by specifying controls in the iCare settings page.
+A parent can also edit, or remove any custom or pre-made message in the settings page.
+The messages displayed to a child watching Youtube Kids will be randomly selected from the pool of messages specified by the parent in the settings page (saved locally).
+By default, the "Motivational" category of pre-made messages is selected.

 The interface behaves as a typical Chrome extension, found in the extension toolbar.
 The pop-up screen displays after the user clicks on the iCare extension button.
 <p align="center">